sylvainsf/rafter/README.md

             """
             ```

         *   **Dedicated Destructive Action Classifier (Optional):** A more sophisticated approach would involve training a separate classifier (potentially a fine-tuned LLM or a traditional machine learning model) specifically to identify destructive actions.
-This could be used in addition to keyword matching and prompt injection.
+This could be used in addition to keyword matching and prompt injection. *Not currently implemented*
-        *   **Human Review Queue:** All potentially destructive examples (identified by any of the above methods) are added to a queue for *human review*.
+        *   **Human Review Queue:** All intentionally destructive examples (identified by the standard api usage) are added to a file for *human review*.
 This is a critical safety step.
 These are stored in a separate file for use with review tools mentioned below.
         *   **Feedback Loop (Simulated):** The results of human review are used to improve the system:
             *   **Improve `is_destructive`:** Add new keywords or refine the logic based on human feedback.
             *   **Train/Fine-tune Classifier:** If a dedicated classifier is used, the human-labeled data is used for training or fine-tuning.